 As I watched, I remembered a verse describing the Holy Spirit as quenchable, like a flame.
 In 1 Thessalonians 5:19, Paul warns, “Do not quench the Spirit.”

 Just as the balloon would cool and descend if the burners didn’t flame, I need to allow the Holy Spirit to keep my zeal for Christ alive and burning every day.
 If I resist Him, then I quench His work in my heart.

-To keep His fires burning, I need to consistently do what Bill Bright, co-founder of Campus Crusade for Christ, described as “spiritual breathing.”
+To keep His fires burning, I need to consistently do what Bill Bright, co-founder of Cru, described as “spiritual breathing.”
 In that analogy, exhaling is confessing sin.

 As I examine my heart, I confess, or agree with God about any known sin, being specific.
 “If we confess our sins,” says 1 John 1:9, “He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.”